suhasagg/merkleroothashcalculationinrust/README.md

 Corresponding go version - https://github.com/suhasagg/fastest-merkle-tree-root-hash-calculator

-*Calculate the root of the Merkle Tree*
+*Calculate the root of the Merkle Tree* (takes care of scalability)

 **Supported In Two ways:**